Supporting ecosystem health

 We are committed to improving the health of ecosystems in our supply chain, which benefits farmers, communities, wildlife, the planet and the food we make.
+These initiatives help to inform and and support our work in regenerative agriculture.

 Thirty -five percent of crop production around the world relies on honey bees and other pollinators to produce fruits and seeds.
 Many of our products contain honey, fruits, nuts, vegetables and other ingredients that require pollination, so healthy and abundant bee populations are a priority for General Mills.